microsoft/Tx/Doc/PlaybackFeatures.md

 Tx provides two implementations of De-Multiplexing

 * [Demultiplexor](../Source/Tx.Core/Demultiplexor.cs) is a component exposing IObservable&lt;**Object**&gt; in left and GetObservable**&lt;T&gt;** on right
-* Playback acts the same as Demultiplexor as far as types are concerned.
-It also adds the other features listed below, which adds certain [internal complexity](PlaybackInternals.md).
+* Playback acts the same as Demultiplexor as far as types are concerned

+For visual intuition, see the [Playback Conceptual model](PlaybackConcepts.md)

+## Structured and Time-line mode
+Playback supports two modes of query:

+* **Structured mode**, which is analogous to Database (Rx on the typed sequences)
+* **Time-line** mode, in which events of multiple types show up in order of occurrence on the same IObservable&lt;BaseClass&gt;.
+This is similar to classic event-viewing tools such as EventVwr

+For more details see [Playback Samples](./Samples/Playback/Readme.md)

 ## Hiding the heterogeneity of the event sources